SauravP97/ai-engineering-primer/README.md

-# AI Engineering Primer
+# :penguin: AI Engineering Primer

 **AI Engineering Primer** is an intensive, project-driven course designed to bridge the gap between theoretical Machine Learning, AI Engineering concepts and production-ready AI engineering workflows and models.

 You will start with the absolute fundamentals of ML and AI Engineering, and progress through to building agentic workflows, implementing agentic design patterns, fine-tuning custom Large Language Models (LLMs), optimizing Language Modelling techniques and much more.

-## Course Outline
+## :blossom: Course Outline

-### Phase 1: Applied GenAI, Agentic Systems & Orchestration
+### :triangular_flag_on_post: Phase 1: Applied GenAI, Agentic Systems & Orchestration

-#### AI Engineering Core Concepts
+#### Module 1: AI Engineering Core Concepts

 | S.No. | Topic       | Duration    | |
 | ---   | ----------- | ----------- | --- |